-I managed a trip to the Berkshires last week and was astounded by the fall color -- not from the Sugar Maples but from the Sumacs!
+I managed a trip to the Berkshires last week and was astounded by the fall color -- from the Sugar Maples of course but also from the Sumacs!

 Rhus glabra was all over, waving its beautiful and brilliant deep-red leaves.

 Female plants are the showiest, growing glorious red berry clusters that shine all winter long.

 Rhus glabra ranks “very high” on the EPA’s database of native plants.
 It attracts birds and butterflies and is a Hairstreak larval host.
 It also is an important

 nectar source for native bees and attracts honeybees and Monarch butterflies.

 It's native across most of the United States and loves sunny, dry sites, although it also will grow in shade.